kuragarimoe/atarashii/README.md

 # Atarashii
-The official repository for the UI backend that powers the [Katagiri](https://osu.katagiri.ml) backend.
+The official repository for the UI frontend that powers the [Katagiri](https://osu.katagiri.ml) website, and public developer API.
 This consists of all the inner workings and files that make the website itself work, alongside all of its stylesheets.
 A known fact is that a lot of this code can be simplified and rewritten, but such won't happen for a while.

 ## Requirements and Prerequisites